Some Characterizations in Kenmotsu manifolds with a new connection: Projective Curvature Tensor

-Hence we have the following theorem \begin{theorem} If a Kenmotsu manifold is $\phi-$ projectively flat with respect to generalized symmetric metric connection, then the manifold is generalized $\eta$ Einstein manifold with respect to generalized symmetric metric connection. \end{theorem} \begin{corollary} Let $M$ be an $n-$ dimensional Kenmotsu manifold.
-If the manifold is $\phi-$ projectively with respect to generalized symmetric metric connection, then we have the following expressions:\\ \textbf{(i)} The manifold is $\eta-$ Einstein manifold with respect to $\beta-$ quarter symmetric metric connection.\\ \textbf{(ii)} The manifold is Ricci flat with respect to generalized symmetric metric connection of type $(-1,\beta)$.\\ \textbf{(iii)} The manifold is Ricci flat with respect to semi-symmetric metric connection.
+Accordingly, the following theorem is obtained \begin{theorem} The manifold is viewed as generalized $\eta$ Einstein in regard to generalized connection $\overline{D}$ when a Kenmotsu manifold $\psi-$ projectively flat concerning the connection $\overline{D}$. \end{theorem} \begin{corollary} Let us consider that $M$ is an $n-$ dimensional Kenmotsu manifold.
+When the manifold is $\psi-$ projectively flat In relation to the connection $\overline{\nabla}$, the following expressions are obtained:\\ \textbf{(i)} The manifold is $\eta-$ Einstein manifold in regard to $\beta-$ quarter symmetric connection. \\ \textbf{(ii)} It is Ricci flat regarding generalized symmetric metric connection of type $(-1,\beta)$.\\ \textbf{(iii)} It is Ricci flat concerning semi-symmetric connection.

 \end{corollary}